“They’re coming for your breed too, it’s already happening”

 So what we have today, just as we have with merle and fluffy and whatever the next fad will be, is a whole lot of justification.
 I am sick to death of seeing the “well at least” arguments when it comes to breeding these dogs.
 “Well at least I health test”, “Well at least I don’t breed merle”, “Well at least I have a guarantee on my puppies”, “Well at least I don’t have XYZ lines which we all know were mixed”.
 And then you have the other excuses.
 “Show breeders don’t breed totally to standard either”, “The standard calls for smooshed in faces”, “The standard is for show dogs, I just breed pets”, “No dog totally meets standard”.

 Here’s the difference.
 You either breed to standard to the best of your ability or you do not.
 You are either a breeder of quality Bostons or you are not.
 What is the difference between breeding FOR a fault so bad it’s a disqualification, and breeding for long hair that was never in the breed?
-They are one in the same.
+NOTHING.
+They are one and the same.
 The appearance of merle and long hair has not somehow elevated the color breeder.
 You care about the future of this breed and the quality of this breed, or you do not.
 This is what has become very apparent to me in recent months.
 Someone does not decide to breed fads and THEN spend years researching every possible justification for doing so if it’s “all about the breed history”.
 When one breeds to better the overall breed quality, no justification or back up material is ever needed.

 The public is educated by breeders.
 The question is, which breeders will educate them?
 The ones who claim reds and blues were the “original Boston” despite what the records say?
 Or preservation breeders?
 So speak up.
 When you see these statements about rare recessives and original colors and long hair and purebred merles, SPEAK UP.
 Do not allow the general public to be “educated” by those who do not care to preserve, but to take advantage of, OUR breed.